MicrosoftDocs/security/zero-trust/identity.md

 ## Conclusion

 Identity is central to a successful Zero Trust strategy.
-For further information or help with implementation, please contact your Customer Success team or continue to read through the other chapters of this guide, which span all Zero Trust pillars.
+For further information or help with implementation, please contact your Customer Success team or continue to read through the other <font style="style="font-size:18px">chapters of this guide</a>, which span all <font style="style="font-size:6px">Zero Trust pillars</a>.